 Our balance sheet continues to be strong.
-Cash, cash equivalents and short-term investments were \$227 million as of April 1, 2018.
-Cash flow from operations as \$36 million for the quarter.
-Our intention is to maintain a balanced approach to capital deployment, by using excess cash flow for investments in growth, debt reduction and selective share repurchases.
+Cash, cash equivalents and short-term investments were \$211.2 million as of September 30, 2018.
+We repaid \$30 million of our debt in the third quarter.
+Our intention continues to be to maintain a balanced approach to capital deployment, by using excess cash flow for investments in growth, debt reduction and selective share repurchases.